sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

       -----END PUBLIC KEY-----
 ```

-In `.policy`, add a pattern to match your public key to your own repository:
+In `.application.policy`, add a pattern to match your public key to your own repository:

 ```yaml
 - pattern: "docker.io/securesystemsengineering/testimage:co*"  # YOUR REPOSITORY